Artifacts

 • Summary: brief description of the artifact goal, authors, reference to the paper, and indication on how to cite the artifact.
 We recommend to also describe the structure and content of your artifact.

 • Hardware Requirements: hardware requirements (RAM, number of cores, CPU frequency), which you considered to test your artifact.
-Your resource requirements should be modest and allow replication of results even on laptops.
+Your resource requirements should be modest and allow reproduction of results even on laptops.

-• Proprietary Software or Data Requirements: additional proprietary software or data that is not provided in the artifact but required to replicate your results
+• Proprietary Software or Data Requirements: additional proprietary software or data that is not provided in the artifact but required to reproduce your results

 • Setup describes the steps to set up your artifact for use.
 To simplify the reviewing process, we recommend to provide an installation script (if necessary).